Foot Dislocation Medication

 Ampicillin (Omnipen, Marcillin)

 Used along with gentamicin for prophylaxis in patients with compound dislocations.
 Interferes with bacterial cell wall synthesis during active replication, causing bactericidal activity against susceptible organisms.
-Given in place of amoxicillin in patients unable to take PO medication.
+Given in place of amoxicillin to patients unable to take PO medication.

 Penicillin G (Pfizerpen)